How to Write a Post That Will Increase Sign Ups & Make You Money

-If I create something in Canva that stands out like a sore thumb…I redesign it or kill the idea all together.
-That being said…Canva is where I design my click through ads!
+If I create something in Canva that stands out like a sore thumb…I redesign it or kill the idea altogether.
+That being said…Canva is where I design my click-through ads!
 They’ve been through a few different redesigns over the past few months…but I’ve finally fallen in love with two designs that work across the board for both branding and conversion.

 In every post, you’ll see a yellow bar that starts with “BONUS:” and then a 2-3 sentence description of the opt-in they will get and what it will do to help them!
 No images…just a bonus bar.
 For example…

-This is a SUPER simple, super easy to find image for the reader.
+This is a SUPER simple, super easy to find an image for the reader.
 It sets expectations in every post.
 See the yellow bar?
-Grab the epic, problem solving download!
+Grab the epic, problem-solving download!

 Again, it’s yellow!
 I want people to know that although this is a SPECIAL opt-in…it’s still an opt-in!!
-Basic rule of thumb on this website…is if it’s yellow…it’s a download!
+A basic rule of thumb on this website…is if it’s yellow…it’s a download!